 This article on David Dreman was written by Colin Richardson.
 Colin is a private investor based in Alberta, Canada.
 He focuses on applying a quantitative strategy to eliminate behavioral biases in his personal account.
-Article image (Creative Commons) by JanBaby, edited by The Broken Leg.
+Article image (Creative Commons) by JanBaby, edited by Broken Leg Investing.

 When you search the word contrarian in the dictionary, a high-quality image of David Dreman should display prominently beside the definition.
 If your dictionary is flawed and does not have his portrait, then you should at least have his description — a person who opposes or rejects popular opinion, especially in stock exchange dealing.